Invest in Commodity - Trading Commodities | Religare Broking

 What are Commodity Exchanges?

-Just like the stock market, commodity trading also requires a dedicated market where buyers and sellers can trade their commodities.
-A commodity exchange is a market space where people can buy and sell commodities.
-There are six national commodity exchanges for commodity trading in India:
+Similar to the stock market, commodity trading requires a dedicated marketplace where buyers and sellers can trade.
+A commodity exchange is a platform for purchasing and selling various commodities.
+In India, there are two national commodity exchanges for trading commodities

 • Multi Commodity Exchange also known as MCX